xadacka/led-matrix-controller/README.md

 You should probably wire the panels before running the scripts as once it's installed, it'll show you the pi's IP on the screen but you can leave that until after if you like.
 Wiring diagram is [here](./wiring.md)

 To use this code, simply run the command below.
-You'll be asked if you'd like to upgrade all packages on the system, you probably won't need to, especially if running a freshly downloaded image, but it's never really a bad idea to be up to date.

 The setup script will clone into /home/pi - as of now it'll only work in this folder.